ADR-007: Use registry pattern for agent management

 Considered Options

-Option 1: Registry pattern with built-in defaults + TOML overrides (CHOSEN)
+Option 1: Registry pattern with explicit registrations and TOML data (CHOSEN)

 name="claude",